 1. Assess the task

 Before lifting any item, employees need to assess the weight and distance involved.
 If the weight is too heavy, it will require more than one person to lift it.
-If an item has to be carried more than a few yards, always use a trolley.
+If an item must be carried more than a few yards, always use a trolley.

 2. Ask if it can be lifted safely

 Before lifting heavy or large items, an employee needs to ask themselves if they can safely lift the item.
-This will depend on a number of factors, such as how strong they are, environmental conditions and whether they have had safety training for the task.
+This will depend on a few factors, such as how strong they are, environmental conditions and whether they have had safety training for the task.

 3. Reduce the risk